UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---

 ##### **23andMe**
-- Consumer genetics company providing direct-to-consumer DNA testing.
+- A consumer genetics company that provides direct-to-consumer DNA testing.
 - **Ancestry Reports**: Provide insights into a person's ethnic background and ancestral origins.
 - **Health Risk Assessments**: Highlight genetic predispositions to diseases.
 - **Trait Reports**: Explore genetics' influence on physical and personal characteristics.